-Uganda is one of the largest host countries of refugees
+Uganda remains one of the largest refugee host countries in the world

 From fragile conditions to a new environment